Frequently Asked Questions (FAQs)

 I applied to be allowed to post on the chat board, but I have been rejected or have not heard back as to my status.
 Why?

 The Chat Board requires the applicant's real name as part of the application.
-Obvious false names, or leaving the name box blank, will automatically result in the application being rejected.
+Obvious false names, or leaving the name box blank, or not filling out the city and state completely, will automatically result in the application being rejected.
 Names are usually checked with the internet for verification that the address and name correspond to a "real" person.
 Using a brand new e-mail address will often delay approval.
 Names and e-mail addresses of board members are not revealed except to board moderators.

 THE BOTH SIDES NOW STEREO NEWSLETTER